-It seems to me though that all of this was wiped out when I chose to stay at home and raise my children.
+It seems to me though that all of my accomplishments were wiped out when I to take a career hreak to raise my children.
 The reality is this has only added to my skill set.
-I have negotiated deals worth millions of dollars in my time, but i tell no lies when I tell you those deals were easier than persuading a toddler to eat a green vegetable or negotiate with a teenager over their use of a particular computer game.
+I have negotiated deals worth millions of dollars in my time, but I tell no lies when I tell you those deals were easier than persuading a toddler to eat a green vegetable or negotiate with a teenager over their use of a particular computer game.
 Staying at home has increased my skills not diminished them, of that I am sure.

 What I wanted was a challenge.
 I was prepared to work hard.
 I didn’t need fresh fruit or weekly Pilates (although as it turns out I got them too!).
 I just needed to have some flexibility with my work hours and my location; and I wanted to be paid a wage that I thought was fair in relation to what I brought to the table.

-Going back to work was going horribly wrong and I felt genuinely aggrieved for the penalty I was being asked to pay for the choice I had made to raise my children.
+Trying to go back to work was going horribly wrong and I felt genuinely aggrieved for the penalty I was being asked to pay for the choice I had made to take care of my children.
 (I should point out that I continued to work on an ad-hoc basis and to keep myself relevant I completed a Diploma in Nutritional Coaching and a Post Graduate qualification in Creative Thinking, Innovation & Entrepreneurship while I was at home).
 I may as well have been painting my toe nails as none of this seemed to make any difference to a potential employer.

-I had never consider contracting as an work option.
+I had never considered contracting as an work option.
 In hindsight I have no idea why not.
-After all contracting roles are
+After all contracting roles